-See how to sew a zipper tab to one end of a zipper to make the bag open wide.
-It's a must-know zipper tabbing tip!
+See how to sew a zipper tab on bags to make the bag open wide.
+A tiny detail that makes a big difference!

-This post includes affiliate links.
-Thanks for your support.
 This is an easy way to make your zipper sewing project look nice and professional and to make it easier to grab when opening or closing the zipper.

 I've made this tutorial for one of my own patterns (this TEYA tote!), but I'm sure it will be handy for anyone to use.
 Check it out!